July 6, 2020

 “The work our Student Voice Team has done to date on this project has been impressive, and we’re grateful that the WW Foundation’s grant will allow us to take this already exceptional work to the next level, allowing the students to use their innovative ideas to lead our schools through this pandemic and into a big, bold future,” said Prichard Committee President and CEO Brigitte Blom Ramsey.

 The Student Voice Team’s COVID-19 survey results will be released in early August.
 For updates on the project’s progress, visit civic-spring.org.

 Student Voice Team

 The Student Voice Team was founded in 2012 at the Prichard Committee, a nonpartisan, citizen-led organization working to improve education in Kentucky for all ages.
 Since 2021, they have been the Kentucky Student Voice Team, an independent, statewide organization organization of young people who are co-creating more just, democratic Kentucky schools & communities as research, policy & advocacy partners.

 Institute for Citizens & Scholars

-Formerly the Woodrow Wilson National Fellowship Foundation, the Institute for Citizens & Scholars is a 75-year-old organization that has played a significant role in shaping American higher education.
+The Institute for Citizens & Scholars (formerly the Woodrow Wilson National Fellowship Foundation) is a 75-year-old organization that has played a significant role in shaping American higher education.
 Now, with an expanded mission, Citizens & Scholars prepares leaders and engages networks of people and organizations to meet urgent education challenges.
 The overarching goal is to shape an informed, productively engaged, and hopeful citizenry.